Skip to main content

 Bulk Descriptions Workflow

 Use the Ancestors filter to select downstream tables that depend on a source table, then add or replace descriptions in bulk.
-This works well when column description propagation doesn't apply (for example, columns with transforms or multiple parents).
+This works well when column description propagation doesn't apply, for example columns with transforms or multiple parents.

 For initial import of descriptions from a CSV, see Upload existing descriptions.
 Use the Metadata Editor for ongoing bulk updates after import.